Liberal Arts

 • Tourism

-Both Liberal Arts programs reflect the belief that degree-bound students ought to acquire solid critical thinking, research and communication skills through introductory study in a variety of social science and humanities disciplines.
+Our Liberal Arts programs (both Liberal Arts and Northern Studies) reflect the belief that degree-bound students ought to acquire solid critical thinking, research and communication skills through introductory study in a variety of social science and humanities disciplines.
 They also present an ideal opportunity for continuing education or for exploring various educational and career paths.

 Admission requirements

-If students do not meet either admission requirement, they should explore entry options with a Program Advisor.
+If students do not meet the admission requirement, they should explore entry options with a Program Advisor.

 Graduation requirements